riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 # Overview
-In this guide we'll explore connecting your app to Astra using Python.
+In this guide, we'll explore connecting your app to Astra using Python.

 **In this guide, we will learn how to**
 - Set up our Python development environment